 The Future of Technology: On the Brink of Change

-Analytical agencies predict a 30-40% growth in the foldable smartphone market annually over the next five years.
-Key factors will be price reductions and improvements in the manufacturing technologies of flexible displays.
+Analytical agencies predict a 30-40% annual growth in the foldable smartphone market over the next five years.
+Key factors will be price reductions and improvements in the production technologies of flexible displays.

-Manufacturers have already announced plans to release budget models of foldable smartphones priced under $1000 within the next 12-18 months.
+Manufacturers have already announced plans to release budget models of foldable smartphones priced up to $1000 within the next 12-18 months.
 This could be a turning point for mass adoption.

 A New Era of Mobility

-In summary, the foldable smartphone market is on the brink of significant changes.
-The technology has progressed from raw prototypes to commercially viable products, but it has not yet become mainstream.
+In conclusion, the foldable smartphone market is on the brink of significant changes.
+The technology has evolved from raw prototypes to commercially viable products, but it has not yet become mainstream.

 The main barriers remain price and certain compromises in design, but the situation is changing rapidly.
-It is forecasted that within the next 2-3 years, we will see significant price reductions and improvements in specifications, making foldable smartphones accessible to a larger number of users.
+It is expected that within the next 2-3 years, we will see significant price reductions and improvements in technical specifications, making foldable smartphones accessible to a larger number of users.

 This post doesn't have any additions from the author yet.